 the cow pats the gastro fest and the people.
 I could carry on but I think you get the gist.

 It just goes to show that a beach towel doesn’t have to come as standard for a family summer holiday.
 This was our very first summer in the mountains and it most certainly won’t be our last!

-The two closest international airports serving the Dolomites are located approximately 100 miles away in Venice and Innsbruck .Check out the latest flight times and prices here.
+The two closest international airports serving the Dolomites are located approximately 100 miles away in Venice or in Innsbruck.

 Would you swap the beach for the mountains?
 Have you already been in the summer?
 I’d love to know about your experiences.
 Let me know in the comments box below.